Graduate Financial Aid Programs

 Direct Unsubsidized Loans are available for a maximum of $20,500 annually.
 A FAFSA and a Federal Direct Loan Master Promissory Note (MPN) are required.
 The MPN can be completed online at www.studenloans.gov.
 The current interest rate is 5.41% and begins accruing as soon as Willamette receives the funds.
-The loan is assessed a 1.051% origination fee prior to being disbursed to Willamette.
+This interest rate will change to 6.21% on July 1, 2014.
+The loan is assessed a 1.072% origination fee prior to being disbursed to Willamette.
 Repayment begins six (6) months after ceasing enrollment at Willamette University.
 Borrowers are given 10 years to repay the loan.

 Direct Graduate PLUS are available to cover additional expenses (including living expenses) after the Direct Unsubsidized Loan.
 The Direct Graduate PLUS loan is credit based and will not be final until a credit check has been successfully completed.
 The current interest rate is 6.41% and begins accruing as soon as Willamette receives the funds.
-The loan is assessed a 4.204% origination fee prior to being disbursed to Willamette.
+This interest rate will change to 7.21% on July 1, 2014 The loan is assessed a 4.288% origination fee prior to being disbursed to Willamette.
 Repayment begins as soon as enrollment at Willamette University ceases.
 Borrowers are given 10 years to repay the loan.
 Direct Graduate PLUS Loans are more expensive than the Direct Unsubsidized Loan and should be utilized only as a last resort.

 Private Student Loans